What are you attracting into your business?

 4. Innovation

-A company should always be looking to take the next step forward.
-But if your company is always looking in the past, not embracing new technology and constantly comparing themselves to others, then those you do business with will do the same.
-If you show any signs of hesitation, then others will hesitate in regards to you and may wander elsewhere.
+A company should always be looking to take the next step forward, whether that involves investing in virtual desktop alternatives (Graphon listed a few here), cloud computing, artificial intelligence, blockchain, RIFD technology, or perhaps a new piece of machinery like a forklift.
+But if your company is always looking in the past, not embracing new technology, and constantly comparing themselves to others, then those you do business with will do the same.
+If you show any signs of hesitation, then others will hesitate in regard to you and may wander elsewhere.
 Being confident, though it may involve risk, will keep the businesses that want to move forward with you.
 It involves a higher level of trust to avoid falling back on old ways.

 A last word.